gregfullard/workstation-scripts/README.md

   * insync*
  * Super-key + "atom" to confirm Eclipse is installed
  * Super-key + "eclipse" to confirm Eclipse is installed
+ * Super-key + "retext" to confirm Retext is installed
+ * Super-key + "glogg" to confirm Glogg is installed
+ * Super-key + "chrome" to confirm Chrome is installed
+ * Super-key + "virtualbox" to confirm installation
+ * Super-key + "vokoscreen" to confirm installation
+ * Super-key + "gscan2pdf" to confirm installation
+ * Super-key + "kdenlive" to confirm installation
+ * Super-key + "vlc" to confirm installation
+ * Super-key + "InSync" to confirm installation
+ * Super-key + "zoom" to confirm installation
+ * Super-key + "gimp" to confirm installation
+ * java --version to confirm Java 1.8 is Installed
+ * git --version
+ * maven --version

+# Manual steps still needed at the end (Make these less over time)
+ * Restore non-VM files (using restore script in this repo)
+ * Restore VM files (using restore script in this repo)